cgwire/kitsu/getting-started-production/README.md

 ![Selected people](../img/getting-started/select_people.png)

-You can assign several task at the time to the same person (1).
+You can assign several tasks to the same person in one step (1).
 Once you have the blue menu visible, just keep **Ctrl** on your keyboard pressed and select multiple tasks.
 You can even use the **Shift** key to select a range of tasks (2).
 When you have selected everything you need, apply with the **Confim** button.
 ![Assigned multiple people](../img/getting-started/assigned_multiple.png)

 On the same way you can **Clear assignations** if needed.